This is Day 23 of 31 Days of Intentional Community. Thanks for reading along!

 ~ Spiritual Parenting

-This post is for the mamas, or really, for anyone who spends a considerable amount with kids.
+This post is for the mamas, or really, for anyone who spends a considerable amount of time with kids.
 We’ve all had the surprising experience I’m sure of witnessing a toddler react to a situation in a not-so-nice way only to realize that they are in fact just repeating something they heard or observed from us.

 It can be a bit of a wake-up call when that happens.